WordPress/performance/plugins/auto-sizes/readme.txt

 This plugin implements experimental enhancements for the responsive images functionality in WordPress.
 Currently, this includes:

-1. Improvements to the accuracy of the `sizes` attribute by using available layout information in the theme
+1. Improvements to the accuracy of the `sizes` attribute by using available layout information in the theme.
 2. Implementation of the new HTML spec for adding `sizes="auto"` to lazy-loaded images.
 See the HTML spec issue [Add "auto sizes" for lazy-loaded images](https://github.com/whatwg/html/issues/4654).

 There are currently **no settings** and no user interface for this plugin since it is designed to work without any configuration.

 == Installation ==